When you’re looking for the best tripod for your Sony A7, A7III, or any A7 series mirrorless camera, you should consider a few things.

 Plus, the tripod has a fast, secure setup that’s quick and easy to operate.

-A great option for your Sony A7, A7III, or A7r.
+In my experience a great option for your Sony A7, A7III, or A7r.

 Lightweight and Portable